New MEMS-based RF multiplexers from Pickering Interfaces deliver 300x operational life and 60x test system throughput - CIE

-Partnership with Menlo Microsystems introduces new switching technology to range of PXI RF MUXs for substantially improved performance

-Pickering Interfaces, the leading supplier of modular signal switching & simulation solutions for use in electronic test & verification, announced today at IMS a new range of PXI/PXIe RF (radio frequency) multiplexer (MUX) modules featuring a new switching technology.
-Ideal for wireless communications and semiconductor test, the new MEMS-based RF multiplexers deliver vastly increased operational life (up to 300x), faster operating speed (up to 60x), higher bandwidth, and increased RF power handling versus traditional EMR (electromechanical relay) alternatives.
+Pickering Interfaces, the supplier of modular signal switching & simulation solutions for use in electronic test & verification, has announced a new range of PXI/PXIe RF (radio frequency) multiplexer (MUX) modules featuring a new switching technology.
+Ideal for wireless communications and semiconductor test, the new MEMS-based RF multiplexers are said to deliver vastly increased operational life (up to 300x), faster operating speed (up to 60x), higher bandwidth, and increased RF power handling versus traditional EMR (electromechanical relay) alternatives.
 Insertion loss also remains comparable with EMRs and much lower than solid-state switches.

-“Our partnership with Pickering Interfaces has been built on five years of collaboration focused on the next generation of RF products and applications,” noted Chris Giovanniello, Founder & SVP of Worldwide Marketing at Menlo Microsystems.
+“Our partnership with Pickering Interfaces has been built on five years of collaboration focused on the next generation of RF products and applications,” said Chris Giovanniello, founder & SVP of Worldwide Marketing at Menlo Microsystems.
 “Now that our Ideal Switch has been incorporated into these first RF multiplexers from Pickering, we look forward to pushing our innovation further.”

 The 40-878 (PXI) and 42-878 (PXIe) are 50Ω 4 to 1 RF multiplexers.
 To accommodate varying sizes of test application, the 40/42-878 range is available with single, dual, or quad 4-channel multiplexers, all occupying a single PXI or PXIe chassis slot, providing flexibility in chassis selection and minimizing slot count.
 The 40-878 can also be supported in all Pickering’s LXI/USB Modular Switching chassis, allowing the use of a PXI-, LAN-, or USB-controlled switching solution with the same high levels of performance.
 The module is offered with either SMB or MCX connectors to allow users to select the most suitable interface for their applications, and Pickering provides a full range of cabling solutions.